blkvk/vk-api/README.md

 # vk-api
-App for getting data from VK with API and visualize them
+App for getting data from VK with API and visualize it